analytics

 Impact on ASO

-Even small conversion rate improvements from A/B testing have large compounding effects.
-A 5% improvement in conversion rate means 5% more downloads from the same organic traffic, which improves your download velocity, which can improve your keyword rankings, which drives even more traffic.
+Even small conversion gains from A/B testing compound over time.
+A 5% lift means 5% more downloads from the same organic traffic, which boosts download velocity, strengthens keyword rankings, and attracts additional visitors.